nathanjones4323/geospatial-portfolio-app/README.md

 - [x] Add a check to the data pipelines to see if the data has already run and if so, don't run it again
 - [ ] Fix truncating column name error ==> Postgres can only handle 63 characters for column names and this is causing duplicate column names
 - [ ] Build out Streamlit UI / functionality
+  - [ ] Rewrite `mapping.py` module
 - [ ] Speed up the data pipelines using threading
+- [ ] Clean up Dockerfiles and .env files ==> shouldn't have to specify the same environment variables in multiple places